-The consolidated and predecessor combined financial statements incorporated in this Prospectus by reference from Capital Product Partners L.P.'s Annual Report on Form 20-F for the year ended December 31, 2007 and the supplemental consolidated and predecessor combined financial statements reflecting the retroactive adjustment of the financial statements included in Capital Product Partners L.P.'s Form 20-F for the year ended December 31, 2007, incorporated in this Prospectus by reference from Capital Product Partners L.P.'s Form 6-K dated August 29, 2008, have been audited by Deloitte, Hadjipavlou Sofianos & Cambanis S.A., an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference and which reports (1) express an unqualified opinion on the consolidated and predecessor combined financial statements and includes explanatory paragraphs relating to the formation of Capital Product Partners L.P. and retroactive adjustment to previously issued predecessor financial statements resulting from transactions between entities under common control and (2) express an unqualified opinion on the supplemental consolidated and predecessor combined financial statements and includes explanatory paragraphs relating to the formation of Capital Product Partners L.P. and retroactive adjustments to previously issued predecessor financial statements resulting from transactions between entities under common control.
-Such financial statements have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated and predecessor combined financial statements incorporated in this Prospectus by reference from Capital Product Partners L.P.'s Annual Report on Form 20-F for the year ended December 31, 2007 and the supplemental consolidated and predecessor combined financial statements reflecting the retroactive adjustment of the financial statements included in Capital Product Partners L.P.'s Form 20-F for the year ended December 31, 2007, incorporated in this Prospectus by reference from Capital Product Partners L.P.'s Form 6-K dated August 29, 2008, have been audited by Deloitte, Hadjipavlou Sofianos & Cambanis S.A., an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference and which reports (1) express an unqualified opinion on the consolidated and predecessor combined financial statements resulting from transactions between entities under common control and (2) express an unqualified opinion on the supplemental consolidated and predecessor combined financial statements to previously issued predecessor financial statements to previously issued predecessor combined financial statements and includes explanatory paragraphs relating to the formation of Capital Product Partners L.P. and retroactive adjustment to Fartners L.P. and retroactive adjustments to previously issued predecessor financial statements to previously issued predecessor financial statements to previously issued predecessor combined financial statements to previously issued predecessor financial statements have been so incorporated in reliance upon the reports of such firm given upon their authority as experts